Bold Hearts. Brilliant Minds.

 3. Beautiful, Affordable Riverside

 The cost of attending UCR is extremely competitive compared with other University of California campuses and private schools.
-That’s because the expenses associated with living in Riverside are considerably less than those in nearby metropolitan areas!
+Plus, the expenses associated with living in Riverside are considerably less than those in nearby metropolitan areas.

-Riversideis a vibrant and diverse community that’s known for its small-town friendliness and big-city fun.
-It’s ranked No. 3 for the best weather the United States and No. 34 for safety (2021 America’s 100 Best Cities).
-Plus, Riverside’s centralized location means that Hollywood, Disneyland, snow-capped mountains, scenic deserts, and legendary beaches are just an hour’s drive away!
+Riverside is known for its small-town friendliness and big-city fun.
+Its central location means that Hollywood, Disneyland, Coachella, and legendary beaches are just an hour’s drive away.

 (parents and guardians) Cost photo